ntcrft/VisionTab/README.md

 ## Overview

-VisionTab is a VisionOS styled New Tab for Chromium based web browsers.
+VisionTab is a VisionOS styled New Tab for Chromium based web browsers and Safari.
 It's sleek, customizable, and recognizable.

-## How to Install:
+## How to Install (Chromium):
 1. Install the Github as a .zip or Clone the repository.
 2. Extract the .zip File (If it is a .zip)
 3. On the Top Right of Chrome, Click The Puzzle Icon